 - Apple Mac w/27 inch screen and 5K Retina display

 I’ll just go through it and you can figure out what you need to know.
 I come home from a wedding and dump all our cards onto my external hard drives.
 Everything gets backed up three times.
-I then cull all the photos using Photo Mechanic.
-I just started using Photo Mechanic after years of doing this and it has cut down on my culling time by DAYS.
+I then cull all the photos using Aftershoot.
+I just started using Aftershoot after years of doing this and it has cut down on my culling time by DAYS.
 That is not a joke.
 DAYS.
 I then import my culled images into Lightroom and sort all the photos.
 Most of my photos are edited in Lightroom, but I do more specific things in Photoshop.
 Specific things include fixing skin, painting in certain colors, and more.
 All of this takes anywhere from fifty to eighty hours per wedding.
 In case you’re wondering what the big variable is in those hours, it’s all lighting.
 Thank you cloudy days.

+So many things additional are key to how to be a successful wedding photographer.
+The little things help.
 The following are just other things we carry around with us at nearly all times.
 They are mainly for wedding photography, but several things can be utilized at any times:

 - Two camera bags